zendframework/zend-expressive/docs/book/v3/features/router/piping.md

 zend-stratigility provides a mechanism termed *piping* for composing middleware in an application.
 When you *pipe* middleware to the application, it is added to a queue, and dequeued in order until a middleware returns a response instance.

-If none ever returns a response instance, execution is delegated to a "final handler", which determines whether or not to return an error, and, if so, what kind of error to return.
+Expressive adds the ability to segregate middleware to a specific path; as an

-Stratigility also allows you to segregate piped middleware to specific paths.
-As an example:
+example:

 ```php
 $app->pipe('/api', $apiMiddleware);